 1

-Boil & cool water
+Boil and cool the water

 -